-1.6a To more easily assess some of these impacts (and for other sorts of analysis) it is possible to create an anomaly (difference) map in Panoply:
+1.3a To more easily assess some of these impacts (and for other sorts of analysis) it is possible to create an anomaly (difference) map in Panoply:

 1. First open a dataset, e.g., atm\temp (surface air temperature) in the 2D netCDF file.
+You can either double-click the variable name, or, with the variable name highlighted, click the 'Create Plot' icon.